Devsbench/scientific-robin-e5a44/content/pages/pricing.md

           partner network and can connect you with a vetted partner.
       - question: What is your rate card?
         answer: >
           Our rates starts from $50/h.
-We have only top quality engineers (not freelancers).
-We have full-stack teams (including designers, DevOps, QA, PM).
+We have only top quality engineers vetted and working for us (not freelancers).
+We have full-stack teams (including Develoeprs, Designers, DevOps, QA, PM).
 We focus on quality, speed of development and free from bugs products.
 We are a one-stop shop for your blockchain project.
       - question: Where are you based?
         answer: >
           We are from Warsaw, Poland and some team members are also located in